Why Build Steel Mountain Bike Frames?

 Steel is also heavier than aluminium or carbon fibre.
 Specifically, it’s strength to weight ratio isn’t quite as good.
 But that’s only half the story, the poor fatigue characteristics of aluminium, and the poor damage capability of carbon composites mean designers need to add material to overcome these negatives.

-If you stick to simple and elegant design, and use the material as efficiently as possible, a steel frame weight is comparable to aluminium frames and only slightly heavier than carbon bikes.
+If you stick to simple and elegant design, and use the material as efficiently as possible, a steel frame weight is comparable to aluminium frames and only slightly heavier than carbon bikes

 Joe Mcewan